-Let’s talk about shelf pull and customer returned clothing from Macy’s and Bloomingdale’s.
-Macy’s has a liquidation division where they wholesale clothing by the pallet; this clothing is great for discount stores, eBay, and flea market sellers.
+Let’s talk about shelf pull and customer returned clothing from the Macy’s department store.
+Most large retailers have a liquidation division where they wholesale clothing by the pallet; this clothing is great for discount stores, eBay, and flea market sellers.
 Macy’s has a liquidation department that’s in charge of selling hundreds of thousands of dollars worth of shelf pull and customer returned clothing monthly.

-You can buy direct from Macy’s liquidation division or opt to purchase smaller quantities from a wholesale liquidator, but smaller quantities always translates to a higher cost per unit.
+You can buy direct direct from Macy’s or opt to purchase smaller quantities from a wholesale liquidator, but smaller quantities will translate to a higher cost per unit.
 In smaller 50-100 count lots of shelf pull apparel, expect to pay somewhere between $4-$6 per piece in a mixed assorted lot (various sizes, brands, and styles).
 When purchasing mixed assorted lots, remember you will have no control over what you are receiving.
 You get what you get!

-Would you like to register as a liquidation buyer with Macy’s direct?
-I’m sharing the direct contact information for Macy’s / Bloomingdale’s, as well as other famous department stores within our Liquidators Guide
+Would you like to register as a direct liquidation buyer with Macy’s?
+I’m sharing the direct contact information for famous department stores within our Liquidators Guide

-If you decide to make a wholesale purchase direct from Macy’s there are a couple of requirements you should be aware of:
+If you decide to make a wholesale purchase direct there are a couple of requirements you should be aware of:

 - You must supply a resell tax ID (also referred to as a tax certificate or resale number) upon the new liquidation buyers application.

-- As a direct Macy’s buyer you will be responsible for arranging your own freight once a purchase has been made.
+- As a direct buyer, you will be responsible for arranging freight once a purchase has been made.

-When buying from Macy’s direct, you can chose from several categories of clothing including men’s, women’s, and children’s only lots.
-Macy’s also sells Job Lots of domestics (towels, comforters, pillows, etc), as well as table top gift-ware.
+When buying from Macy’s direct, you can choose from several categories of clothing including men’s, women’s, and children’s only lots.
+Why pay a middleman, when you can buy Direct From Major Department Stores?